blandcr/coriolis/README.md

 # coriolis
-coriolis is a nim bot for rotating things
+coriolis is an irc bot for rotating things